matoanbach/RHCSA/RHCSA Theory/Module 7: Managing and Securing Network Services/Lesson 24 - Managing SSH.md

 - `ssh-keygen` runs on your local machine (the client).
 It creates two files:
     1. A private key (e.g. ~/.ssh/id_rsa) - keep this secret
     2. A public key (e.g ~/.ssh/id_rsa.pub) - this is safe to share
-- `ssh-copy-id` runs from the client.
+- `ssh-copy-id user@server` runs from the client.
 It takes your public key (id_rsa.pub) and appends it to the server user's `~/.ssh/authorized_key` file.
 After that, when you `ssh user@server`, your client provides the private key and the server verifies it against the public key in authorized_keys.
 If they match, you log in without typing a password.

 ## 24.3 Caching SSH Keys
 ### Understanding `ssh-agent`